Hotel Booking Technology

 How to Choose a Hotel Booking Engine

-When someone visits your hotel website and decides they want to make a booking, they click that little ‘book now’ or ‘check availability’ button and…then what?
+When someone visits your hotel website and decides they want to make a booking, they click that little ‘book now’ or ‘check availability button and…then what?
 The way things are typically set up, that button will redirect them to your booking engine, a platform that exists separately from your website and allows guests to enter their dates, select their room and make their booking with a credit card.

 Every good hotel website needs to be linked with a booking engine.
 But with so many options out there, how do you choose one?
-Here are the most important questions to consider:
+Here are the most important questions to consider

 Is It Mobile Responsive?

 Our client data shows that, on average, close to half of your hotel’s website traffic will be coming from mobile devices.
-So it’s of the utmost importance that your booking engine gives mobile users a clean, easy and intuitive mobile booking experience.
+So it’s of the utmost importance that your booking engine gives mobile users a clean, easy, and intuitive mobile booking experience.
 When considering booking engines, take a demo of them on your phone to see what the mobile experience is like.

 Does It Offer Dynamic Pricing Tools?

 Setting different rates for certain days, months or seasons can be a prudent pricing practice.
 Many booking engines not only allow this but can automate the process by tracking data on who’s buying and when the demand is rising and falling.
-They may also offer features for adjusting the price for last-minute bookings and other parameters.
+They may also offer features for adjusting prices for last-minute bookings and other parameters.

 Can It Book Packages and Add-Ons?

-For properties that offer a variety of onsite experiences and amenities, a system that allows guests to add spa treatments, meals or excursions to their room booking can allow you to drive more revenue through your website.
+For properties that offer a variety of onsite experiences and amenities, a system that allows guests to add spa treatments, meals, or excursions to their room booking can allow you to drive more revenue through your website.
 It can also take a burden off of your reservations staff if it allows guests to book package offers through the system without needing to call or email to do so.

 Does It Integrate with Your PMS?